 Both companies have $1bn in total assets and $240m in net income.

-- The first company has $400m in total debt and $600m in average shareholders’ equity ($1bn – $400m).
+- Company A → The first company has $400m in total debt and $600m in average shareholders’ equity ($1bn – $400m).

-- The second company has $200m in total debt and $800m in average shareholders’ equity ($1bn – $200m).
+- Company B → The second company has $200m in total debt and $800m in average shareholders’ equity ($1bn – $200m).

-The first company has an ROE of 40% ($240m ÷ $600m) but the second company has an ROE of 30% ($240m ÷ $800m), with the lower ROE % being due to the 2nd company carrying less debt on its B/S.
+Company A has an ROE of 40% ($240m ÷ $600m), but Company B has an ROE of 30% ($240m ÷ $800m), with the lower ROE % being due to the 2nd company carrying less debt on its B/S.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.